sleepyfran/f1-rewatch-buddy/README.md

 in context, showing you the qualifying results, standings after the race and more useful information.

-## Show me!

-TBD once the page is up and running!

 ## Building locally

 The project uses Astro to generate all of the static files.
 To get up and running,